Cyb3rN8TE/DefangIt/README.md

 **Simple chrome extension that defangs selected IP address, URL or Domain**

+**How to install?**

+1) Open chrome
+2) Type chrome://extensions/ in the browser
+3) Enable developer mode
+4) Click 'load unpacked'
+5) Select the DefangIt folder

 **How to use?**

 1) Select the text that you want to Defang